Fundraising Doesn't Pause for Hiring

 Keeping Advancement Leaders Focused on Advancement

 Advancement leaders are hired to build relationships, strengthen philanthropic support and advance institutional priorities.
+They are not hired to spend months sourcing candidates, screening resumes and coordinating interviews.

 Yet many find themselves doing exactly that when critical positions become vacant.

-The very people responsible for cultivating donors are often pulled away from donor relationships in order to recruit someone who will eventually help cultivate donors.
+The irony is difficult to ignore.
+The very people responsible for cultivating donors are often pulled away from donor relationships in order to identify and engage the professionals who will ultimately help cultivate those same donors.
+Meanwhile, fundraising goals remain unchanged.
+Campaign objectives remain unchanged.
+Donor expectations remain unchanged.

 The vacancy becomes more than a talent challenge.
 It becomes a distraction from the work that matters most.